FE Home page >

 NOTE1: Rather than making physical copies of the two include files in each user's home directory, the administrator, as 'root', can make a link from a central copy of each of these two files.
 The '.shi' file is in an 'includes_sh' directory and the '.tki' file is in an 'includes_tk' directory, for each of the FE subsystems.

-Say we use the two files in the 'feXpg' central installation.
-Then for each user we can do the commands like those shown above, but in place of the 'cp' (copy) command, use the following two 'soft-link' commands :
+Let us use the two files in the 'feXpg' central installation as an example.
+Then for each user we can do commands like those shown above, but instead of the 'cp' (copy) command, use the following two 'soft-link' commands :

-NOTE2: It is around this step that we will need to have the '/apps' directory on the server mounted to the local workstations.
+NOTE2: It is around this step that we may need to have the '/apps' directory on a file-server mounted to the local workstations.
 That is generally done via an '/etc/fstab' file on the local workstation.
 However, the mount technique is quite dependent on the flavor of Linux/Unix operating system.
 The experienced system administrator will know how to do this.
 In any case, consult the documentation, forums, wikis, distro web sites, etc. for your particular operating system(s).

 Step 3 : (provide a guide to users)